-Section 20 - Dwelling Units in Commercial or Manufacturing Districts
+Section 20 - Dwelling Units in C-1 or C-2 Commercials or M-1 or M-P Manufacturing Districts.

-In any Commercial or Manufacturing District the requirements for lot area, lot width, side yards, and rear yards as specified for dwellings in the R-2 District shall apply to any commercial or manufacturing building in which one or more dwelling units are also located.
+In any C-1 or C-2 Commercial or M-1 or M-P Manufacturing Districts the requirements for lot area, lot width, side yards, and rear yards as specified for dwellings in the R-2 District shall apply to any commercial or manufacturing building in which one or more dwelling units are also located.